How much is your car worth?

 The Q8’s 3.0 turbo V6 hybrid produces 7 more horsepower (335 vs. 328) than the Model X 75D’s standard electric motor.

 The Q8’s maximum EPA estimated driving range on a full tank of fuel is 495 miles, after which it can be refueled at any gas station in minutes.
-The Model X’s range is only 237 to 295 miles, after which the minimum recharge time is 30 minutes for only a 54% charge at a specially configured quick charge station not available in most areas.
+The Model X’s range is only 295 miles, after which the minimum recharge time is 30 minutes for only a 54% charge at a specially configured quick charge station not available in most areas.
 A full recharge at a conventional charging station can take up to 82 hours and 53 minutes.

 For better stopping power the Q8’s front brake rotors are larger than those on the Model X: